Ormannishe/DoubleBooked/README.md

 ## Installation

 - Install [Leiningen](https://leiningen.org/)
-- Run `lein repl` to test things out in the REPl with your own custom inputs
+- Run `lein repl` to test things out in the REPL with your own custom inputs
 - Run `lein test` to verify with tests I've already written

 ## Assumptions